vsouza/awesome-ios/README.md

  * [XCDYouTubeKit](https://github.com/0xced/XCDYouTubeKit) - YouTube video player for iOS, tvOS and OS X

 ### Bridging
  * [JSPatch](https://github.com/bang590/JSPatch) - JSPatch bridge Objective-C and Javascript using the Objective-C runtime.
 You can call any Objective-C class and method in JavaScript by just including a small engine.
-JSPatch is generally use for hotfix iOS App.[DarkLightning](https://github.com/jensmeder/DarkLightning) -Simply the fastest way to transmit data between iOS and OSX
+JSPatch is generally use for hotfix iOS App.
  * [DarkLightning](https://github.com/jensmeder/DarkLightning) -Simply the fastest way to transmit data between iOS and OSX

 ### Cache